Secure Your Business. Try Electric For Free.

 How Often Should You Power Cycle Your Router?

-Rebooting your router can work wonders, but if it comes to a point where you are forced to do it every day or multiple times a week to address connectivity issues, you may just need a new modem or router.
+Rebooting your WiFi router can work wonders, but if it comes to a point where you are forced to do it every day or multiple times a week to address connectivity issues, you may just need a new modem or router.
 In such a case, a call to your local ISP might be needed.

 Contact Us